• HOME

 Japan is the world's top country in terms of treatment results and the number of facilities

 Heavy ion radiotherapy is a minimally invasive therapy that preserves the body's functions while improving QOL and supporting social rehabilitation.
-At present, although other countries are advancing plans to construct heavy ion radiotherapy systems, Japan is the only country with six domestic facilities offering heavy ion radiotherapy.
+At present, although other countries are advancing plans to construct heavy ion radiotherapy systems, Japan is the only country with seven domestic facilities offering heavy ion radiotherapy.
 In the field of heavy ion radiotherapy, Japan is the world leader, and has the most facilities and experience in the world.

 R&D status in various countries